Dick Young (cricketer)

 Richard Alfred Young (16 September 1885 – 1 July 1968) was an English sportsman who played both cricket and association football for England.

-As a cricketer he played as a wicket-keeper for Sussex County Cricket Club from 1905 to 1925 and for Cambridge University Cricket Club from 1905 to 1908.
+As a cricketer he played as a batsman for Cambridge University from 1905 to 1908, and irregularly for Sussex from 1905 to 1925.
 He represented England in two Test matches on their 1907–08 tour of Australia.
 Young was a dual international winning a cap for the England amateur international side against Hungary.